tarwn/lessthandot-hugo/blogs/content/posts/2008-12-01-sql-agent-job-notifications.md

 I also recommend notification services and setting up the normal failure notifications in the SQL job.
 This way if all fails you should get it queued up.

-So now you can email to your heart&#8217;s content.
+So now you can email to your heart's content.
 Well until you show up on the black list anyhow 😉